Explore these frequently asked questions for answers regarding employment, retirement, learning and development, and more.

 If you are currently enrolled in the Plus plan and want to change your PDO, contact United Concordia directly at 1-877-215-3616, prior to seeking services.

 Do not use services until your PDO is established, otherwise the claim will be denied.
+Any changes to your PDO made after the 28th of the month will be effective after two months.

 What is a participating provider?

 PDOs are not needed for the Concordia Flex I and Flex II plans.
-However in Flex I and Flex II, it is important to understand the difference between participating and nonparticipating providers.
+However, in Flex I and Flex II, it is important to understand the difference between participating and nonparticipating providers.

 What is the advantage of choosing a participating provider?